pkaroly/Data-Driven-Estimation/README.md

 - **generateData.m**: Runs the model at different values of input and generates simulated data

 ## Data
 One example seizure is provided in data folder.
-Additional seizure data can be found [here](www.google.com).
+Additional seizure data can be found [LINK TO BE ADDED AFTER PUBLICATION](www.google.com).
 Data is a single .mat file with a variable, *Seizure* that has dimension T x N, where T is the number of samples, and N is the number of electrode channels (16).
 The seizure onset is 5 minutes from the start of the data and seizure offset is 1 minute from the end of the data.
 Data is sampled at 400Hz.

 ## Supplementary Figures